 Discretionary Bonuses.
 Discretionary cash bonuses are a form of short-term incentive compensation that the Committee may recommend to the Board in its discretion.
 Bonuses are typically determined as a percentage of each named executive officer's base salary, with the target being 100% of such amount.
 The Committee generally has relied on the recommendation of our Chief Executive Officer in determining bonus amounts for the other executive officers, and determines our Chief Executive Officer's bonus itself, in each case for recommendation to the Board for approval.
-In 2020, our Chief Executive Officer and President and Chief Operating Officer jointly made recommendations to the Committee regarding bonuses for the other executive officers, and our Chief Executive Officer made a recommendation to the Committee with respect to our President and Chief Operating Officer's bonus.
-The Committee reviews these recommendations and then makes its own recommendation to the Board for our executive officers, other than our Chief Executive Officer, for whom it makes its own recommendation.
-Bonus recommendations are not determined on a formulaic basis, and no particular weight is assigned to any of the factors considered by our Chief Executive Officer, President and Chief Operating Officer or the Committee.
+In 2021, Mr. D'Orazio, our Chief Executive Officer, conferred with Mr. Abram, our former Chief Executive Officer and current Non-Executive Chairman, and the Committee in determining his recommendations for the amounts of discretionary bonuses to be awarded to our named executive officers.
+Recommended bonus amounts are not determined on a formulaic basis, and no particular weight is assigned to any of the factors considered in arriving at the recommendation.